Siouxland Forecast: May 31, 2020

 Tonight we will continue to stay breezy with partly cloudy skies moving in as we fall to a low of 66 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 to see how hot it’s going to get this week and when we could see some thunderstorms on Tuesday.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how hot it’s going to get this week and when we could see some thunderstorms on Tuesday.